 Safety aside, these sets are well designed for the younger age group.
 These train layouts are more free form, with plenty of sturdy plastic ramps to allow toddlers to drive their trains off the track and all over the house.
 There are fun interactive features — spinning freight cars, bouncing rainbow bridges, buildable arches, and so on.
 The magnets spin inside the plastic cases and flip polarity, which allows the trains to be coupled up no matter which direction an engine or car is facing.
 (Personally, I like the problem solving challenge that the magnetic polarity of wooden train couplings presents to young children.
 But this would reduce this (generally short-lived) train play frustration for toddlers who are new to wooden trains.)

 In addition to the Beginner Pack Train Set, there are more My First Railway products to check out, including a few other train sets.
-For anyone out there toting engines in your purse or packing trains and tracks to take along to relatives’ and friends’ houses, the BRIO My First Take Along Set provides an easy way to bring the trains on outings.
 There’s even a battery-operated train set for the little ones, the BRIO My First Railway Battery Train Set.
 It includes a one-button motorized engine (note that it only moves forwards), a freight car with a reel that spins as the train goes along, a raised section of track, and a buildable arch.

 BRIO Transportation and Freight Sets